 Using solar and other forms of renewable energy reduces reliance on fossil fuels for energy production, thus reducing energy bills, while directly reducing CO2 emissions.
 The average household could reduce CO2 emissions by as much as 20%.

 PV, Photovoltaic, Solar Panels:

 The above are interchangeable descriptors for the same product in most cases They are essentially panels that absorb solar energy and convert it into electrical energy.
-Solar panels are durable; most come with warranties of 20-25 years and once purchased they continue to produce electrical power for many years with little or no maintenance other than keeping them clean.
+Solar panels are durable; most come with performance warranties of 20-25 years once purchased they continue to produce electrical power for many years with little or no maintenance other than keeping them clean.
 A particularly useful characteristic of solar photovoltaic power generation is that it can be installed on any scale; from a single solar powered garden light to an array of many kilowatts.

 Short History of Photo Voltaic

 In 1839 Alexandre Edmond Becquerel discovered the photovoltaic effect and explained how electricity could be generated from sunlight.
-Becquerel claimed that "shining light on an electrode submerged in a conductive solution would create an electric current." photovoltaic power continued to be inefficient and photovoltaic cells were used mainly for the purposes of measuring light (light meters).
-More than one hundred years later, in 1941, Russell Ohl invented the solar cell.
+Becquerel claimed that "shining light on an electrode submerged in a conductive solution would create an electric current." photovoltaic power continued to be inefficient and photovoltaic cells were used mainly for the purposes of measuring light (light meters for photography).
+More than one hundred years later, in 1941, Russell Ohl an American engineer invented the solar cell.

 Passive Solar Water Heating: